-A reduced order model (ROM) based on proper orthogonal decomposition (POD) has been presented and applied to solving eigenvalue problems.
-The model is constructed via the method of snapshots which is based upon the singular value decomposition of a matrix containing the characteristics of a solution as it evolves through time.
-Part of the novelty of this work is in how this snapshot data is generated, and this is through the recasting of eigenvalue problem, which is time-independent, into a time dependent form.
-Instances of time dependent eigenfunction solutions are therefore used to construct the snapshot matrix.
+A reduced-order model based on proper orthogonal decomposition (POD) has been presented and applied to solving eigenvalue problems.
+The model is constructed via the method of snapshots, which is based upon the singular value decomposition of a matrix containing the characteristics of a solution as it evolves through time.
+Part of the novelty of this work is in how this snapshot data are generated, and this is through the recasting of eigenvalue problem, which is time independent, into a time-dependent form.
+Instances of time-dependent eigenfunction solutions are therefore used to construct the snapshot matrix.
 The reduced order model's capabilities in efficiently resolving eigenvalue problems that typically become computationally expensive (using standard full model discretisations) has been demonstrated.
-Whilst the approach can be adapted to most general eigenvalue problems, the examples presented here are based on calculating dominant eigenfunctions accurately using a significantly reduced number of unknowns in comparison to 'full' models based on finite element discretisations.
-The novelty of this paper therefore includes a new approach to generating snapshots, POD's application to large scale eigenvalue calculations, and ROM's application in reactor physics.

-Copyright © 2010 John Wiley & Sons, Ltd.
+Although the approach can be adapted to most general eigenvalue problems, the examples presented here are based on calculating dominant eigenvalues in reactor physics applications.
+The approach is shown to reconstruct both the eigenvalues and eigenfunctions accurately using a significantly reduced number of unknowns in comparison with 'full' models based on finite element discretisations.
+The novelty of this paper therefore includes a new approach to generating snapshots, POD's application to large-scale eigenvalue calculations, and reduced-order model's application in reactor physics.
+Copyright © 2013 John Wiley & Sons, Ltd.